 Use Correct Spelling:

-- Detailed explanation: The essay exhibits numerous spelling errors, such as "corporate" instead of "corporal," "manifest" instead of "manifold," and "coprobation" instead of "corporation."
-These errors detract from the overall quality of the essay and may impede reader comprehension.
+Detailed explanation: The essay contains numerous spelling errors, such as "corporate punishment" instead of "corporal punishment" and "psycho violence" instead of "psychological violence."
+These errors impact the readability of the essay and detract from the overall coherence.

 Band điểm Grammatical Range & Accuracy ước lượng: 5